 NORTH EAST BASS ASSOCIATION OF CONNECTICUT, INC.

-FOR THE 6 QUALIFYING TOURNAMENTS INCLUDING THE STATE CHAMPIONSHIP
+FOR THE 6 QUALIFYING TOURNAMENTS AND THE 2016 NEBA

-The North East Bass Association, (NEBA) of Connecticut will hold
+2. Tournaments: The North East Bass Association, (NEBA) of Connecticut will

 c.
 All contestants must have a minimum of $300,000.00 liability insurance